How to Make a Discord Bot in 2023

 And finally, your bot code is also on the right.
 This is the actual code behind your bot that lets it do what it needs to do.

-How Discord Bots Work (Api Diagram)
+How Discord Bots Work (API Diagram)

 These are the four primary elements of any Discord bot.